Bullying of civil servants ‘risks flourishing after Raab farce’

 Bullying of civil servants in Whitehall is set to worsen after the “farce” of Dominic Raab’s departure from government, it has been warned.

-Officials will be deterred from filing formal complaints against other ministers in the future, experts said, amid warnings of a “chilling” effect.
+Officials will be deterred from filing formal complaints against other ministers in the future, experts said, amid claims of a “chilling” effect.

 A row also erupted as allies of the former deputy prime minister were accused of “massively undermining” the UK’s ambassador to Spain - by naming him as the man at the centre of one of the upheld complaints.